-The new Facility is repayable in eight equal consecutive quarterly instalments of \$4,500 and ten equal consecutive quarterly instalments of \$2,400.
+The facility is repayable in eight equal consecutive quarterly instalments of \$4,500 and ten equal consecutive quarterly instalments of \$2,400.

-This facility bears interest at LIBOR plus a margin of 2.75% per annum payable quarterly in arrears.
+This facility's interest rate is SOFR plus a margin of 2.75% per annum plus Credit Adjustment Spread ("CAS") payable quarterly in arrears.

-As of March 31, 2023, the outstanding balance of this facility was \$42,000.
+As of September 30, 2023, the outstanding balance of this facility was \$33,000.

-c) \$12.0 Million Sinopac Capital International Credit Facility
+d) \$12.0 Million Sinopac Capital International Credit Facility

 On August 27, 2021, the Company via its subsidiary Global Ship Lease 42 LLC entered into a secured credit facility for an amount of \$12,000 with Sinopac Capital International (HK) Limited ("Sinopac Credit Facility"), partially used to fully refinance the Hayfin Credit Facility.
-The full amount was drawn down in September 2021 and the credit facility has a maturity in September 2026.
+The full amount was drawn down in September 2021 and the credit facility has a maturity in September 2026

-The new Facility is repayable in 20 equal consecutive quarterly instalments of \$420 with a final balloon of \$3,600 payable together with the final instalment.
+The facility is repayable in 20 equal consecutive quarterly instalments of \$420 with a final balloon of \$3,600 payable together with the final instalment.

-This facility bears interest at LIBOR plus a margin of 3.25% per annum payable quarterly in arrears.
+This facility's interest rate is SOFR plus a margin of 3.25% per annum payable quarterly in arrears.

-As of March 31, 2023, the outstanding balance of this facility was \$9,480.
+As of September 30, 2023, the outstanding balance of this facility was \$8,640.